khoisan25/automated-student-register/README.md

 # Automated Student Registration System

 I built this project as my final year Extended Qualification Project(EPQ) for the year 2018.
-It is an automated student registration system that utilises live video feed from a camera and performs face detection and recognition.
-Recognised students are marked as "present" in a database for each registration session.
-The output of this process can also be accessed through a excel file that is generated for each session of registration.
+It is an automated student registration system that utilizes live video feed from a camera and performs face detection and recognition.
+Recognized students are marked as "present" in a database for each registration session.
+The output of this process can also be accessed through an excel file that is generated for each session of registration.
+Though the facial recognition capability of the project relies mostly on the Microsoft cognitive face API, it went trough numerous iterations.
+The initial build relied mostly on the "Face Recognition" python package which was later dumped due to low accuracy and high error rate.
+The classifier built for the second build relied on the "TensorFlow" python library which performed as required but was unusable due to its high computing power requirements.
+The project required a perfect build that would require low computing power but yet would deliver workable speeds and the cognitive face API just happened to meet this criteria.

 ## Prerequisites